okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/configure-profile-enrollment-policies/main/index.md

 </div>
 </br>

-4. After clicking Select to choose an authenticator, end users move to the verification step where they supply the required authenticator and then click Verify.
+4. After clicking **Select** to choose an authenticator, end users move to the verification step where they supply the required authenticator and then click **Verify**.

 ### Password / IdP / any factor allowed by app sign-on rules

-If any Global Session Policy rule has the primary factor set to Password / IDP / any factor allowed by app sign on rules, end users see the identifier-first Sign-In Widget as the first screen during their access flow.
+If any Global Session Policy rule has the primary factor set to **Password / IDP / any factor allowed by app sign on rules**, end users see the identifier-first Sign-In Widget as the first screen during their access flow.

 </br>
 <div class="quarter">